tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 ![controller_on](./assets/controller_on.jpg?raw=true)

-Components pack in quite snuggly to the project box.
+Components pack in quite snugly to the project box.
 Note the piece of clear sprue cut, polished and hot-glued to the charging status LEDs, forming a light channel so that status can be monitored from the outside -
 I learned this trick from a [SteamGeezer and Son Independent Traders](https://www.youtube.com/watch?v=Y5XRY_WaHYA) video.